Driving a motorhome or RVs in reverse can be difficult, especially if there are blind spots.

 This goes without saying—always consult the user manual for complete instructions.

 In general, you simply have to hook the power supply and antennas to make the camera operational.

 Also, the installation depends on whether you choose a wired or wireless camera.
 For wired rearview cameras, check how you can link the wires.

 The wires could either travel underneath the rig kitchen floors.
 If you want, you can also opt for the ceiling rafters.

-Once you’ve mounted the camera, you can plug the monitor to a 12V socket.
+Once you’ve mounted the camera, you can plug the monitor into a 12V socket.
 Afterward, link the camera’s power cable to the backup light circuit of your RV.

-Next, attach the power cable into the colored circuit wire.
+Next, attach the power cable to the colored circuit wire.
 The black lead must be connected to the backup circuit’s black wire.

 If you have drilled holes, make sure to fill them up with a sealant to avoid cold air or bugs from coming inside your RV.